dcodesdev/rustfinity.com/challenges/graceful-error-handling-2/description.md

-Let's make the previous example a little bit more ergonomic by returning a custom error type instead of a plain string.
+Let's improve previous example a little bit by returning a custom error type instead of a plain string.
 This will allow us to define specific error types and provide more structured error handling.

 ## Your Task